Nekroze/codeforthought/chapter/intro.rst

-This means either a *Linux* operating system, like Xubuntu_ (which could be installed as a virtual machine using VirtualBox_ in any operating system) or on windows you could install Cygwin_ (an easy way to get a :term:`POSIX` based environment in windows for very few trade offs).
+This means either a *Linux* operating system, like Xubuntu_ (which could be installed as a virtual machine using VirtualBox_ in any operating system) or on windows you could install Cygwin_ (an easy way to get a :term:`POSIX` based environment in windows for a few trade offs).
 All instructions in this book are given as command line commands for a :term:`POSIX` environment.
 There may be equivalents for your own setup that can be found on the internet with a cursory google_ search.

 There are many many guides on the internet on how to setup these environments, many of which explain it all better then I could in the limited scope of this